ultraio/docs-blockchain/docs/learn/Ultra Blockchain/on-chain-user-groups.md

 ## `setmeta.a`

-The `setmeta.a` action is the initial version of the setmeta action for the Ultra blockchain.
+The `setmeta.a` action is the first version of the setmeta action for the Ultra blockchain.
 It allows users to set or update the `meta_uri` and `meta_hash` for an existing group in the `groups.a` table.

 ### Behavior